mitmath/julia-mit/README.md

 ### Troubleshooting:

-* On **Windows**, if you saw an error message like `post-link script failed for package defaults::ipykernel`, then you hit a problem with the Anaconda installer.
-A workaround is to force Jupyter to install using Python 2 instead of Python 3, as [explained in this comment](https://github.com/JuliaLang/IJulia.jl/issues/739#issuecomment-419605998).
-* If you ran into a problem with the above steps, after fixing the problem you can type `Pkg.build()` to try to rerun the install scripts.
+* If you ran into a problem with the above steps, after fixing the problem you can type `build` at the `pkg>` prompt to try to rerun the install scripts.
-* If you tried it a while ago, try running `Pkg.update()` and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
-Run `Pkg.build("IJulia")` if your Julia version may have changed.
+* If you tried it a while ago, try running `update` at the `pkg>` prompt and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
+Run `build IJulia` at the `pkg>` prompt if your Julia version may have changed.
 If this doesn't work, try just deleting the whole `.julia` directory in your home directory (on Windows, it is called `AppData\Roaming\julia\packages` in your home directory) and re-adding the packages.
-* On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).
+* On MacOS, you need MacOS 10.8 or later.
-* Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
-Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
 * If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try creating a new Python notebook (not Julia) from the `New` button in the Jupyter dashboard, to see if `1+1` works in Python.
 If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
 (For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)

 ### Julia on MIT Athena